Air-Control-Training-Squadron/acts-site/_tabs/liberty guide.md

 ## Liberty logbook and accountability

 For on-base liberty, there is no need for a Marine to sign a logbook.
 Otherwise, to ensure accountability, all enlisted ELT Marines must sign out the liberty logbook located at the front desk of the barracks.
 ELT Marines are to be accounted for by their designated student leader.
-This accountability should be reported to the Squadron Duty Officer (SDO) 15 minutes after liberty concludes daily.
+This accountability should be reported to the Squadron Duty Officer (SDO) no later than 15 minutes after liberty concludes daily.
 However, Phase III Marines with overnight liberty are exempt on Fridays, Saturdays, and holidays, as long as they've signed out in the off-base liberty logbook.

 ## Liberty buddy